'Super' El Niño Could Be Forming: What It Means For Snowfall, Temperatures This Winter

 What does this mean for the US?

-Expect warmer-than-normal temperatures for the Northeast - from New York and Pennsylvania through New England.
+Expect warmer-than-normal temperatures for the Northeast - from New York and Pennsylvania through New England - and northern parts of the mid-Atlantic.

 In the southern US, temps will be closer to average.